bayfrontmedia/bones/docs/services/events.md

 - `always`: Always executed whenever `doEvent()` is called, regardless of the name.
 - `destruct`: Executes when the PHP Hooks library destructs.

+### Subscription succession

+Note that the `/resources/bootstrap.php` file is included before loading event and filter subscribers.
+This is done because a class may need to be manually instantiated in order to be created by and/or added to the container, and that class may be required in one or more event or filter subscriber class constructors.

+For this reason, subscriptions to the `app.model` and `app.service` events will not be executed for models and events instantiated in the `/resources/bootstrap.php` file.

+To ensure `app.model` and `app.service` subscriptions are executed, add them to the container from within an `app.bootstrap` event subscription.

 ## Console commands